seirob-exemplar/self-managing-IoT-Edge-Cloud-exemplar-for-enhancing-robustness-in-environmental-monitoring/physical_implementation/README.md

 ## Modules

-Design of a sentinel for measuring the concentration of pollutants in the air.
-The sentinel is made with an Arduino MKR 1300 board, and with the following modules mounted:
+The watchdog node is represented by an Arduino MKR 1300 board, with the following modules mounted onto it:

 * Bread Board
 * LoRa Antenna